haudquaquam/gitlet/lab13/gitlet-design.md

 * Try to clearly mark titles or names of classes with white space or some other symbols.

+### Init.java
+1. Check for existing repo (existing .gitlet directory) in current directory.
+2. Create new .gitlet directory
+3. Make initial default commit
+4. Make master branch
+5. Point HEAD to initial commit (place commit info into .gitlet/HEAD file)

+### Add Command
+1. Ensure specified file exists
+2. Remove already-staged file of same name if it exists (use remove command)
+3. Check to see if current file is the same as version in current commit (same hash) if so, do nothing
+4. If not, then add file to the addStage.
+5. Remove file from removeStage if it is present there.

+### Commit.java
+1. Check that addStage or removeStage are not empty.
+2. Check that there is a commit message present
+3. Copies all Blobs from parent commit into current commit HashMap
+4. Add new files from stage, using file names as keys, replacing duplicates
+5. Remove files staged for removal from HashMap.
+6. Clear all stages.
+7. Serialize Blobs and store them in .gitlet/commits/blobs directory.
+Each Blob has its own file with its SHA-1 hash as filename, contents are serialized contents of file.
+8. Add commit file to .gitlet/commits with list of hashes (Blob filenames) of Blobs as well as metadata
+9. Update HEAD to point to this commit.

+### Remove Command
+1. Ensure specified file is either staged or present in HEAD commit
+2. If file is in addStage, remove from there.
+3. If file is tracked in HEAD, add file to removeStage (add filename and hash)
+4. Delete file from working directory if it is tracked in HEAD

+### Log Command
+1. Print out each commit's info, then going to its parent and repeating

+### Global-Log Command
+1. Print out all commits and their relevant info from the commit folder.

+### Find Command
+1. Iterate through all commits in the .gitlet/commits folder and print out hashes of all commits that have matching message.
+2. If there are no such commits, throw error.

+### Status Command
+1. Check for current branch, list all branches with a `*` before current branch.
+2. List filenames from addStage
+3. List filenames from removeStage
+4. If there are any files in working directory that are not staged for add or removal and do not exist in HEAD (unique hash not in stage or HEAD), list them
+5. List any newly created files (filenames that are not in HEAD)

+### Checkout Command
+#### Checkout -- [filename]

 ## 3. Persistence